osintukraine/telegram-channelID/README.md

 - source bin/activate
 - pip install -r requirements.txt
 - cp env-example to .env
-- add your app id and api details, phone number
+- add your app id and api details, phone number to .env
 - run : 'python channels.py --mode fetch --output_file output_fetch.csv' to fetch the account subscribed channels and their ID
-- add phone number and confirm code to create you session file
+- confirm phone number and input code to create you session file
 - wait for the code to finish the job (it can take a while if you have many channels)
 - you should end up with a CSV file of all your subscribed channels ID's